BYLAWS

 SECTION A – The amount of regular membership fees shall be determined by the Board of Directors.
 Honorary Members and Lifetime Members are not required to pay membership fees.

-SECTION B – Membership fees shall be due and payable when the membership expires.
+SECTION B – Membership fees shall be due on January 1 each year, and will renew automatically when possible.
+Members who join the Club between October 1 and December 31 will not be required to pay for membership until January 1 of the upcoming year. and payable when the membership expires.
 If a member defaults on a renewal payment sixty (60) days after expiration, that member will be dropped from the membership roll.

-SECTION C – Members not in good standing or current with membership payments shall not hold office, be nominated for office, serve on committees, or vote.
+SECTION C – Members not in good standing or current with membership payments shall not hold office, be nominated for office, serve on committees, or vote, or participate in any Club ride or activity.

 SECTION A – Officers – The Officers of the Club are required to be members of the Club.
 The Officers include the President, Vice-President, Secretary, and Treasurer who shall comprise the Executive Board.
-Officers shall be elected annually by the Club membership at the first general meeting of the calendar year.
+Officers shall be elected annually by the Club membership at the first general meeting of the calendar year via email, preferably in January each year.

 SECTION C – Vice-President – The Vice-President shall assist the President in fulfilling the direction and agenda of the Club.
 In the absence and at the direction of the President, the Vice-President shall serve in the role of President.